Hyunwoo-Shin/Hyunwoo-Shin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Hyunwoo Shin.
-I recently defended my Ph.D. dissertation in the Grado Department of Industrial and Systems Engineering at Virginia Tech, where I worked under the supervision of Dr. Sait Tunc and Dr. Xi Chen.
-My research focuses on organ allocation systems using simulation modeling and simulation optimization methods.
+I recently defended my Ph.D. dissertation in the Grado Department of Industrial and Systems Engineering at Virginia Tech, where I conducted research under the supervision of Drs.
+Sait Tunc and Xi Chen.
+My research focuses on healthcare operations, organ allocation policy, simulation modeling, and simulation optimization.

+I will join MD Anderson Cancer Center as an incoming Postdoctoral Researcher working with Dr. Iakovos Toumazis.

 Education